guebe/ACSC2024/fsvm2/README.md

 00000090: 0101 5103 0101 5102 0101 5102 0101 5102  ..Q...Q...Q...Q.
 ```

-You have to read the bytecode like this: The readable ASCII characters are the
+The bytecode reads like this: The readable ASCII characters are the
 instructions.
-And the unprintable bytes are the arguments.
-Each argument being
+And the unprintable *.* characters are the arguments.
+Each
-a register number.
-This was discovered in the first part of the challenge
-reversing the vm binary.
-The following notes I have taken for challenge one
+argument being a register number.
+The following notes I have taken during
-help reading the code:
+solving the first part of the challenge help reading the code:

 ```
 , reg0 = ""      @ reg0 = "0"